-Reducing the time needed for participants to grasp the technicalities of how to use a mobile diary study tool allowed us to devote more time to explaining the value of the research and encouraging their buy-in.
-Based on our previous experience, participants were willing to be more open and in turn provide more valuable insights when they realized their recorded financial experiences could help banks provide them better services.
+Reducing the time needed for participants to grasp the technicalities of how to use a mobile diary study tool allowed us to devote more time to explain the value of the research and encourage their buy-in.
+Based on our previous experience, participants were willing to be more open, and, in turn, provide more valuable insights when they realized their recorded financial experiences could help banks provide them better services.

 WeChat was selected for its ubiquity in China, with a reported 750-plus million users monthly, allowing us to benefit from participants’ familiarity.
 Other popular chat apps in Asia like Google Talk, Facebook Messenger, WhatsApp, Korea’s KakaoTalk, and Japan’s Line Messenger were disqualified due to China’s firewall and data restrictions.